 But since the Middle Ages, Scotland is still in the hearts of Aubigny-sur-Nère inhabitants.
 Moreover, these Franco-Scottish Festivals are the main testimony of it.
 The first took place in 1931 and since 1990 they are organized every year.

-So, let’s meet up each summer in Aubigny-sur-Nère where many activities will await visitors in a friendly atmosphere:
+So, let’s meet up this summer in Aubigny-sur-Nère where many activities will await visitors in a friendly atmosphere:

 Photo credit: Courtesy of OT Berry-Sologne